BioDivHealth/LF_Nigeria_Reports/README.md

 ### Download Latest Data

 The pipeline automatically exports the latest Lassa fever case data to CSV files.
-Your coworkers can access this data in two ways:
+You can access this data in two ways:

 1. **Direct Download from GitHub**:
    - Navigate to the [exports directory](exports/lassa_data_latest.csv) in the repository